ga-curriculum/data-governance-security-in-ai/deloittes-trustworthy-ai-framework/README.md

   <span class="subhead">Deloitte's Trustworthy AI Framework</span>
 </h1>

+**Learning objective:** By the end of this lesson, you'll be able to explain Deloitte’s Trustworthy AI Framework, emphasizing privacy, transparency, fairness, accountability, security, and reliability.

 ## 🏛️ A. Overview of Deloitte’s Trustworthy AI Framework
 Deloitte's Trustworthy AI Framework provides organizations with a structured approach to build AI systems that are ethical, reliable, and aligned with societal norms.
 It emphasizes embedding trust into every stage of the AI lifecycle.